 • Do not engage in amateur activities and do not try to get rid of moles on your own, at home.

 This is especially true for health.
-With him we always associated the greatest number of fears, anxieties and worries.
-Unexpected problems just include suddenly blackened moles or the appearance of new black moles on the body.
-Black color has long been negative, and when moles acquire such staining, many people begin to sound the alarm.
+We are always connected with him greatest number fears, worries and worries.
+Unexpected problems include suddenly blackened moles or the appearance of new black moles on the body.
+Black color has long been a negative color, and when moles acquire a similar coloration, many people begin to sound the alarm.
 Should I worry about black moles and why do moles turn black?
-Let's try to figure it out together.
-It is normal if the moles differ from the skin in color, sometimes hair grows on them due to the work of the sweat and sebaceous glands.
-The change in color depends on melanin, a substance that affects color.
-They appear from different cells and have a different structure, staining.
+Let's try to figure it out together further.
+It is normal for moles to be different in color from the skin, and sometimes hair grows on them due to the work of sweat and sebaceous glands.
+The color change depends on melanin, a substance that affects color.
+They appear from different cells and have different structures and colors.
 They are divided into: brown, black and blue.
-Dark moles are considered the most unpredictable in this list.
+Dark moles are considered the most unpredictable on this list.

 Black moles are one of the most unpredictable